realm/realm-swift/README.md

     sh build.sh ios-framework

-The framework is stored in the `tightdb-ios.zip` file.
+The framework is stored in the `realm-ios.zip` file.

 Configuration
 -------------